-- Faculty appointed to work for NAU must demonstrate a good rapport with cohorts, staff, and students. - Faculty must be certified in the respective academic program area and have verifiable work in experience. - Faculty must participate in on-going professional development as outlined in Professional Development Policy HRO.400.2. - Faculty desiring to teach in a baccalaureate degree program must have a master's degree in the program area or a minimum of 18 hours at the master's degree level in the program area and four years prior work experience prior to appointment. - Faculty desiring to teach in a master's degree program must have a terminal or earned doctorate degree in the program area or a minimum of 18 hours at the doctoral level in the program area and four years of prior work experience in the program area prior to appointment. - Faculty desiring to teach general education courses which matriculate into to a baccalaureate degree program are required to have a master's degree in the respective academic program area and prior coursework experience in the designated area.
+- Faculty appointed to work for NAU must demonstrate a good rapport with cohorts, staff, and students. - Faculty must be certified in the respective academic program area and have verifiable work in experience. - Faculty must participate in on-going professional development as outlined in Professional Development Policy HRO.400.2. - Faculty desiring to teach in a baccalaureate degree program must have a master's degree in the program area or a master's degree and a preferred minimum of 18 hours at the master's degree level in the program area and four years prior work experience prior to appointment. - Faculty desiring to teach in a master's degree program must have a terminal or earned doctorate degree in the program area or a terminal or earned doctorate degree and a preferred minimum of 18 hours at the doctoral level in the program area and four years of prior work experience in the program area prior to appointment. - Faculty desiring to teach general education courses which matriculate into to a baccalaureate degree program are required to have a master's degree in the respective academic program area and prior coursework experience in the designated area.